BHoM/documentation/docs/Development/Testing/index.md

-## Create a new a test project targeting specific functionality
+## Create a new a test project

 At this point, you should have a Test solution `.sln` file in your Toolkit's `.ci` folder, e.g. something like `GitHub/Robot_Toolkit/.ci/unit-tests/Robot_Toolkit_Tests.sln`.
-You now want to create a Test project where we can write tests.
+You will now want to create a Test project where we can write tests.

 ### Decide what the Test project should target
 In order to create a new test project, you should decide what kind of functionality you will want to test there.
 Because BHoM functionality only resides in Engine and Adapter projects (not oM projects), we can have one test project corresponding to each Engine/Adapter project.